Scripture Reference: Acts 3:1-4:22

 The Story:

-Peter and John were apostles and they liked to go to the temple too.
+Peter and John were apostles and liked to go to the temple too.
 They would go into the temple courtyard and tell people about Jesus.
 They wanted everyone to believe in and follow King Jesus!

-One day when Peter and John were about to walk through the temple gate they noticed the man who could not walk.
+One day, when Peter and John were about to walk through the temple gate, they noticed the man who could not walk.
 The man was asking everyone for money.

-Peter looked at the man and said, “Look at me” so the man looked up at him.
-“I don’t have any silver or gold but I have something much better.”
 What do you think would be better than silver and gold?
 Peter said, “In the name of Jesus Christ of Nazareth, walk!”
-Peter grabbed the man by the right hand and all of the sudden the man felt his feet and his ankles start to feel stronger.
+Peter grabbed the man by the right hand, and suddenly, the man felt his feet and his ankles start to feel stronger.

 He couldn’t believe it.
-Even though he had never walked in his whole life he jumped up and started walking around.
+Even though he had never walked, he jumped up and started walking around.
 It was amazing!
 It was a miracle.
 And all because of the power of Jesus Christ.

 Do you think Peter and John stopped teaching about Jesus?
 No way!
 Peter said, “Should we obey God or should we obey people?”
 Then they said, “We cannot help speaking about what we have seen and heard.”
-They would never stop preaching about king Jesus!
+They would never stop preaching about King Jesus!

-There was nothing more to say so the Jewish leaders let them go.
+There was nothing more to say, so the Jewish leaders let them go.
 And guess what Peter and John did?
 They kept telling more and more people about Jesus.
-Even while they had been in jail the group of believers grew to 5,000 men.
+Even while they had been in jail, the group of believers grew to 5,000 men.
 And this was only counting the men.
 I wonder what happened to the man who had been healed?
 He probably just kept walking and jumping and praising God!

 Ways to Tell the Story: